LaurieDacosta94/chat-1-2-/README.md

 - ✔️ **Message receipts** that auto-progress from sent → delivered → read.
 - 📝 **Per-chat drafts** so you can pick up where you left off.
 - 🎨 **Light & dark themes** with a quick settings modal.
+- 😀 **Emoji picker** with dozens of reactions ready to drop into any message.

 ## Getting Started